yafkari/blog/README.md

 # Younes Afkari - Personal Blog

 In this repository I will build my personal blog with SvelteKit while learning it.
 (I already have some experience with Svelte but never used SvelteKit).

+Good to mention that the articles are fetched from my profile on [DEV](https://dev.to/yafkari).
+At some point, I will probably host them myself, we'll see..

 ## Live Demo